Use of Complex Lie Symmetries for Linearization of Systems of Differential Equations - II: Partial Differential Equations: Conclusion

-In this paper the complex function is a function on the complex plane that requires CR-equations to hold for complex differentiability.
+It is interesting to see that in this paper the complex function is a function of complex plane that requires CR-equations to hold for complex differentiability.
 Thus, we mapped complex solutions of CODEs into complex solutions via complex transformations.
-Since, CR-equations are linear this makes no difference in the linearization of systems of PDEs corresponding to CODEs except that all the symmetries are analytic i.e. their coefficients satisfy CR-equations.
+Since, CR-equations are linear thus makes no difference in the linearization of systems of PDEs corresponding to CODEs except that all the symmetries are analytic i.e. their coefficents satisfy CR-equations.
 These form the conformal subalgebra admitted by systems of PDEs.
-It is hoped that further classification of systems of PDEs in \cite{Ali} with respect to conformal algebras admitted by them can be achieved.
+It is hoped that further classifications of systems of PDEs in \cite{Ali} with respect to conformal algebras admitted by them can be done.

 We have seen that linearization theorems can be carried over from the real case to the complex case with remarkable results for the linearization of systems of PDEs.
 Thus we were able to linearize those systems of nonlinear PDEs that correspond to some CODEs.
 There are several possible ways of using CLS analysis.
 It would be of great interest to extend the geometric proof of linearization for RODEs \cite{ibr2, mah2} to CODEs.
-The analysis can also be used for classification of those systems of nonlinear PDEs that correspond to CODEs.
-An extension of the Lie linearization results for systems of quadratically and cubically semi-linear CODEs in \cite{mah, mah2}, in the complex domain may yield useful and highly nontrivial results for systems of PDEs.
-Further, results of linearization for third and fourth order CODEs may be obtained by using results for third and fourth order RODEs in \cite{mah4, mah3, mah5}.
+The analysis can also be used for classification of those systems of nonlinear PDEs that correpsond to CODEs.
+An extension of the Lie linearization results for systems of quadratically and cubically semilinear CODEs in \cite{mah, mah2}, in the complex domain may yield useful and highly nontrivial results for systems of PDEs.
+Further, results of linearization for third and fourth order CODEs may be obtained by using results for third and fourth order RODEs in \cite{mah4, mah3, mah5}$.$

-It is expected that the Lie criteria for linearization of two CODEs can be found in a similar way to the above, which can then be used to linearize four nonlinear PDEs corresponding to a system of two CODEs.
-A system of two second order RODEs admits $5,6,7,8$ or $15$ RLSs and the maximal symmetry algebra is $sl(4,\R)$ for the simplest system \cite{waf}.
+It is suggested that the Lie's criteria for linearization of two CODEs can be found in a similar way, which can then be used to linearize four nonlinear PDEs corresponding to a system of two CODEs.
+A system of two second order RODES admits $5,6,7,8$ or $15$ RLSs and the maximal symmetry algebra is $sl(4,R)$ for the simplest system \cite{waf}.
 Thus, it may be argued that the system of two second order CODEs also admit $5,6,7,8$ or $15$ CLSs.
 These result in $10,12,14,16$ or $30$ RLSs which form the subalgebra of symmetries admitted by four second order PDEs that correspond to two second order CODEs.
-Further, maximal symmetry algebra $sl(4,\C)$ is admitted by the simplest systems of two second order CODEs.
+Further, maximal symmetry algebra $sl(4,C)$ is admitted by the simplest systems of two second order CODEs.